mehdijebali/Tuto-crud-back/README.md

-# Spring Boot + Angular 11 CRUD example with MySQL Database
+# Spring Boot CRUD example with MySQL Database

-In this tutorial, we will learn how to build a full stack Angular 11 + Spring Boot example with a CRUD App.
+In this tutorial, we will learn how to build a Spring Boot example within a CRUD App.
 The back-end server uses Spring Boot with Spring Web MVC for REST Controller and Spring Data JPA for interacting with MySQL database.
 Front-end side is made with Angular 11, HTTPClient & Router.

 We will build a full-stack Tutorial Application in that: